-Cross-Cultural Roundtable on Security Meeting Summary - Marine Security
+Cross-Cultural Roundtable on Security Meeting Summary - Hate Crime and Radicalization through the Internet

-Participants: Senior officials from the Department of Public Safety and its security agencies (RCMP, CSIS, CBSA), Transport Canada, Department of National Defence, Justice Canada and Canadian Heritage participated in the dialogue with Roundtable members.
-Mr. Paul Kennedy, Chair of the Commission for Public Complaints Against the RCMP, also participated in an informal discussion with members.
+Participants: The Minister of Justice and senior officials from the Department of Public Safety and two of its security agencies (RCMP and CSIS), Justice Canada, Statistics Canada and Canadian Heritage participated in the dialogue with Roundtable members.

 Cross-Cultural Roundtable on Security News Releases